obisin/dgls/README.md

 # DGLS (Dynamic GPU Layer Swapping)
+NO LONGER BEING MAINTAIN AS IT IS IN THE PROCESS OF BEING PORTED TO WINDOWS.
 CURRENTLY BEING UPDATED FOR NEW MODELS AND OPTIMISATIONS.
 I WILL BE DOING ALOT OF TESTING ON THIS CURRENTLY AND IT MAY HAVE A FEW BUGS.

 Smart dynamic layer swapping between GPU and CPU for optimal performance with comprehensive mixed precision handling, synchronization control, and copy-compute overlap optimization.
 Built on top of diffusion-pipe.
 The primary reqason fo rthis in Linux was to test DeepSpeed features.
 Most of the code can be easily ported to Windows as its in Pytorch.